5-Graded simple Lie algebras, structurable algebras, and Kantor pairs: Introduction

-In 2008 A. Premet and H. Strade~\cite{PrStr-VI} completed the classification of finite-dimensional simple Lie algebras over an algebraically closed field of characteristic $\neq 2,3$.
-As a result, the Block--Wilson--Premet--Strade classification theorem~\cite{Strade-bookII} establishes that every such Lie algebra is one of the following: \begin{itemize} \item ``classical'' simple Lie algebras, classified by Dynkin diagrams $A_l-D_l$, $E_6$, $E_7$, $E_8$, $F_4$, $G_2$. \item Cartan type Lie algebras in characteristic $p>3$. \item Melikian Lie algebras in characteristic $p=5$. \end{itemize}
+In 2008 A. Premet and H. Strade~\cite{PrStr-VI} completed the classification of finite-dimensional simple Lie algebras over an algebraically closed field of characteristic $>3$.
+The resulting Block--Wilson--Premet--Strade classification theorem~\cite{Strade-bookI} establishes that such a Lie algebra is either a simple Lie algebra of Chevalley type, or a Cartan type Lie algebra in characteristic $p>3$, or a Melikian type Lie algebra in characteristic $p=5$.
+It is thus natural to ask which simple Lie algebras in this list are of the form $K(\A)$, where $\A$ is a simple structurable algebra.
+Analyzing possible $\ZZ$-gradings on Cartan and Melikian type Lie algebras, we are able to establish that simple structurable algebras are associated with simple Lie algebras of Chevalley type only.

-We say that a finite-dimensional central simple Lie algebra $\LL$ over a field $k$ is \emph{of Chevalley type}, if it is the central quotient of the tangent Lie algebra of a simply connected simple algebraic group over $k$, or, equivalently, the derived Lie algebra of the Lie algebra of an adjoint simple algebraic group.
-In~\cite{BdMS} we have established that if $\LL$ is a central simple Lie algebra of Chevalley type with a non-trivial $\ZZ$-grading over a field $k$ of characteristic $\neq 2,3$, then there is a simple Kantor pair $\K$ over $k$ such that $\LL$ is the $5$-graded Lie algebra to $\K$.
-If, moreover, $\Char k\neq 5$, then we showed that the converse is also true, namely, any central simple $5$-graded Lie algebra is of Chevalley type.

-Previously, the non-degeneracy of simple Kantor pairs over a ring with invertible $2,3,5$ was established in~\cite{GGLN}.
-Among the simple Lie algebras in the Block--Wilson--Premet--Strade classification, only the Lie algebras of Chevalley type are non-degenerate~\cite[p.
-124]{Sel67}, while all simple Lie algebras of Cartan and Melikian type are degenerate (this observation goes back to A. I. Kostrikin and A. Premet; see e.g.~\cite{Wil76} and~\cite[Corollary 12.4.7]{Strade-bookII}).
-Thus, the non-degeneracy of simple Kantor pairs implies that the associated $5$-graded Lie algebras are of Chevalley type.

-In the present paper we extend the above results to the charateristic $5$ case.
-Using the Block--Wilson--Premet--Strade classification, we deduce that any central simple $5$-graded Lie algebra over a field of characteristic $\neq 2,3$ is of Chevalley type.
-Consequently, for any central simple structurable algebra or Kantor pair over such a field the associated $5$-graded Lie algebra is of Chevalley type, and hence their classification derives from the classification of isotropic simple algebraic groups.
-This allows to extend to $\Char=5$ the classification of central simple structurable algebras over fields of characteristic $\neq 2,3,5$ due to Allison and Smirnov~\cite{A78,S}.

-We also describe all $5$-gradings on simple Lie algebras of Chevalley type over algebraically closed fields $k$ of characteristic $\neq 2,3$ that make them into $5$-graded Lie algebras associtated with structurable algebras.
-The classification is combinatorial and independent of $k$.
-It derives from the classification of nilpotent classes in such algebras~\cite{LieSe-conj}.
+\begin{theorem} Let $k$ be a field of characteristic $\neq 2,3$, and let $\LL$ be a finite-dimensional central simple Lie algebra over $k$.
+Then the following are equivalent. \begin{enumerate} \item $\LL$ is an isotropic simple Lie algebra of Chevalley type. \item $\LL$ has a non-trivial $5$-grading. \item There is a central simple structurable algebra $\A$ over $k$ such that $\LL\cong K(\A)$. \end{enumerate} \end{theorem}